jordyorel/Orus-lang-register-based-VM/docs/LANGUAGE.md

 - `pop(array)` – Remove and return the last element of an array.
 - `type_of(value)` – Return the name of a value's type as a string.
 - `is_type(value, name)` – Check whether a value is of the given type.
+- `input(prompt)` – Display a prompt and return a line of user input.

 ```orus
 let arr: [i32; 1] = [1]